Portugal regulator extends shorting ban on battered PT shares

 LISBON Portugal's CMVM securities market regulator has extended until Thursday a ban on short selling in shares of Portugal Telecom PTC.LS after they fell to a record low close on Tuesday.

-PT shares have fallen sharply after the bankruptcy last week of Rioforte - a key holding company of the Espirito Santo banking family - raised the risk PT will not recover 900 million euros ($1.2 billion) in debt from the company.
+PT shares have fallen sharply after the bankruptcy last week of Rioforte - a key holding company of the Espirito Santo banking family - raised the risk PT will not recover 900 million euros (0.75 billion pounds) in debt from the company.

 So far this month, shares in PT, which no longer has operating assets and just holds a 26 percent stake in PT's Brazilian partner Oi (OIBR3.SA) and the Rioforte debt, have lost 40 percent following Tuesday's 8.15 percent fall to 1.003 euros.